mootcycle/js-dev-server/README.md

     $ js-dev-server

 Without arguments, this will start a server and open a tab in your default browser pointed at that directory.
 Any time an html, css, or js file is modified (as watched by a [fs.FSWatcher](http://nodejs.org/docs/v0.8.6/api/all.html#all_class_fs_fswatcher)), the server will trigger a refresh in all browser tabs pointed at your development server.
 If you point browsers on other machines on your local network at the dev server, they will also refresh and follow the navigation of your "boss" browser.
+Show and hide the remote browsers pane on the "boss" browser with control-6; click on an IP to open a remote console to that browser.

 ## Arguments